getsolus/solus-site.github.io/content/blog/solus-3-released.md

 A message from Ikey, Solus Project founder

- > I would like to personally thank everyone who has supported, and those who continue to support, our projects.
- > With your support, you've enabled me to work full time on Solus.
-It is a rare privilege indeed to be able to work on that which
- > you love, to make your passion your life's work.
-Without your support, and without the community that *empowers* Solus, we would
- > never be the project we have become.
+ > I would like to personally thank everyone that has supported, and those who continue to support our projects.
+With your support, you've enabled me to work full time on Solus.
+It is a rare privilege indeed to be able to work on that which you love, to make your passion your life's work.
+Without your support, and without the community that *empowers* Solus, we would never be the project we have become.
 Here's to a fantastic 2017, and a glorious, open and collaborative future for all of us.

 ---